-The Shoreline is a heavy-duty, 50 amp cable with a 4-prong plug which supplies 120-volt A/C to the power center.
-It can be pulled from its storage compartment through its access port and connected to a matching receptacle.
+The shoreline is a heavy-duty cable with a 3-prong grounding plug on one end, permanently attached at the other end, and connected to the power converter.
+It can be pulled from its storage compartment through a hatch in the sidewall or through a porthole in a trunk of your vehicle and connected to a matching receptacle.